 Affective listening competence was defined by 113Wolvin and Coakley (1994) as an “attitudinal component – the willingness to engage as a communicating listener” (p.
 151).
 The importance of listeners developing a “positive listening attitude” is stressed in listening instruction across primary/secondary (37Cooper, 1998) and higher education (115Wolvin & Coakley, 2000) alike.
 Most textbooks stress the importance of “knowing why you are listening” and being aware of listening-related goals and priorities (31Brownell, 2013; 119Worthington & Fitch-Hauser, 2012).
 In particular, students are taught to take responsibility as a listener, to “demonstrate willingness to listen to messages when variables such as setting, speaker, or topic may not be conducive to listening” and “attend with an open mind” (see 8.1Table 8.1).
 Each piece of advice taps some facet of the affective dimension of listening with the general assumption that sheer knowledge is not enough to listen well: the genuine desire to listen effectively is equally important.

 In addition to being a popular component of teaching listening, affective components of listening also are popular in the academic literature.
 Keaton and Bodie (682013) reported that 80 out of 110 studies published in the International Journal of Listening (IJL) between 1987 and 2011 (nearly 75%) examined one or more facets of motivations to or tendencies toward listening.
-Mirroring work in the social sciences more generally, most of these studies (n = 67, 61%) asked participants to report on their own attitudes, motivations, or perceived tendencies; the remaining 13 studies (or 39%) asked participants to report on another person (e.g., friend, co-worker, spouse).
+Mirroring work in the social sciences more generally, most of these studies (n = 67, 61%) asked participants to report on their own attitudes, motivations, or perceived tendencies; the remaining 13 studies (or 39%) asked participants to report on another person (e.g. friend, co-worker, spouse).
 As a result, much of what we know about listening is limited to what people report about their own listening (retrospective self-report) and how this self-knowledge aligns with (or diverges from) what other people report (retrospective other-report).
 Below, I provide a brief overview of four categories of affective listening components, namely internal states, beliefs about listening, motivations to listen in particular ways, and situationally influenced listening goals.

 Internal states.
 This first affective category contains measures of how listeners think and feel about listening.
 The earliest self-report measure of a listening trait was the Receiver Apprehension Test (RAT).
 Originally defined as “fear of misinterpreting, inadequately processing, and/or not being able to adjust psychologically to messages sent by others” (107Wheeless, 1975, p.
 263), RA has since evolved into a construct called Informational Reception Apprehension (IRA).
 IRA is a three-dimensional construct related to an individual’s anxiety regarding: 1) listening, 2) reading, and 3) thinking about abstract concepts (108Wheeless et al., 1997).